Laura Jean Releases New Single, 'Too Much To Do'

-Acclaimed Sydney songwriter Laura Jean has shared her latest single, ‘Too Much To Do’.
-The new track is presented as the latest taster of her long-awaited new album, with Amateurs arriving on 4th November.
+Acclaimed Sydney-based musician Laura Jean has shared the single, ‘Too Much To Do’.
+The new track is the latest taster of Jean’s long-awaited new album, Amateurs, which is scheduled for arrival on Friday, 4th November.

-Following on from the release of ‘Teenager Again’ last month, ‘Too Much To Do’ is described as something of a cathartic number, utilising dynamic alt-pop sensibilities and strings from strings by Erkki Veltheim to underline the liberating realisations offered up in the song.
+Following last month’s ‘Teenager Again’, ‘Too Much To Do’ is a cathartic number, utilising dynamic alt-pop sensibilities and strings from Finnish-born Australian composer Erkki Veltheim.

-“This song is a reflection in miniature about being an overachiever in spirit and an underachiever in practice,” Jean explains.
-“Despite my saintly efforts I am stuck in a piano loop of unrealised hedonism, refusing fun and fame when it’s offered and gaining a strange catholic bliss from the pursuant purgatory.”

 Laura Jean – ‘Too Much To Do’

+Jean has described ‘Too Much To Do’ as “a reflection in miniature about being an overachiever in spirit and an underachiever in practice.”
+The artist continued, “Despite my saintly efforts I am stuck in a piano loop of unrealised hedonism, refusing fun and fame when it’s offered and gaining a strange catholic bliss from the pursuant purgatory.”

-The song also comes accompanied by a Jasmin Tarasin-directed video which helps to contextualise the song, with its visuals having been filmed at the striking Phoenix Central Park venue in Sydney.
-“The video shows different parts of myself ignoring each other, fighting and playing, scaring and thrilling myself one minute and boring myself the next,” Jean adds.
+The song comes with a Jasmin Tarasin-directed video, which helps contextualise the song’s themes.
+The visuals were filmed at the Phoenix Central Park venue in Sydney.
+“The video shows different parts of myself ignoring each other, fighting and playing, scaring and thrilling myself one minute and boring myself the next,” Jean said.

-As Laura explains, the record is defined by its focus on the “anti-art and anti-intellectual culture in Australia”, and sees her exploring her own role as a songwriter in the wider world.
-“These songs arise from my acceptance that I will always be an ‘amateur’,” she explains.
+As Jean explained, the record is defined by its focus on the “anti-art and anti-intellectual culture in Australia”, and sees her exploring her own role as a songwriter in the wider world.
+“These songs arise from my acceptance that I will always be an ‘amateur’,” she said.
 “At the same time, I was fuelled by a desire to create something inordinately luxurious and beautiful.”

 Further Reading